Michigan attorney explains how to get medical treatment when workers’ comp has denied your MRI.

 If workers’ comp has denied your MRI or other treatment, individuals should then explore government programs such as Medicaid or Medicare.
 These are state and federal programs that cover medical expenses.
 Reimbursement will be necessary if money is later obtained from the workers’ comp insurance carrier.

 Disabled employees should also explore their local community for free health clinics and other low-cost options.
-While they might not get all the treatment needed, it is a way to get relief and document the workplace injury with an MRI.
+While they might not get all the medial treatment needed, it is a way to get relief and document the workplace injury with an MRI.

 Our experience shows that some medical providers will see people on a cash only basis and charge significantly less because no insurance is available.
 This money can be recouped in a lawsuit against the workers’ comp insurance carrier.
 Some facilities will also run a tab and let a person get medical treatment pending outcome of their workers’ comp case.
 This is a great way to find out what is truly wrong if workers’ comp has denied your MRI.